Edd1525/CucumberSeleniumJavaTest/README.md

 ##### Utilities and Enums
 Utilities and enums as a good practice to storage variables and reusing common methods

+###### Finall Anotation
-- Assertions have been handled with hamcrest for java
+* Assertions have been handled with Hamcrest
-- Tests are running against ** Chrome **
+* Tests are running against ** Chrome **
+* Bdd Style has been written in the third person for the test, and in the first person for the examples from point 1, there is no really defined standard for this.